Hindi cinema: Influences on Hindi cinema

 Sharmistha Gooptu identifies Indo-Persian-Islamic culture as a major influence.
 During the early 20th century, Urdu was the lingua franca of popular cultural performance across northern India and established in popular performance art traditions such as nautch dancing, Urdu poetry, and Parsi theater.
 Urdu and related Hindi dialects were the most widely understood across northern India, and Hindustani became the standard language of early Indian talkies.
 Films based on "Persianate adventure-romances" led to a popular genre of "Arabian Nights cinema".

 Scholars Chaudhuri Diptakirti and Rachel Dwyer and screenwriter Javed Akhtar identify Urdu literature as a major influence on Hindi cinema.
 Most of the screenwriters and scriptwriters of classic Hindi cinema came from Urdu literary backgrounds, from Khwaja Ahmad Abbas and Akhtar ul Iman to Salim–Javed and Rahi Masoom Raza; a handful came from other Indian literary traditions, such as Bengali and Hindi literature.
 Most of Hindi cinema's classic scriptwriters wrote primarily in Urdu, including Salim-Javed, Gulzar, Rajinder Singh Bedi, Inder Raj Anand, Rahi Masoom Raza and Wajahat Mirza.
 Urdu poetry and the ghazal tradition strongly influenced filmi (Bollywood lyrics).
 Javed Akhtar was also greatly influenced by Urdu novels by Pakistani author Ibn-e-Safi, such as the Jasoosi Dunya and Imran series of detective novels; they inspired, for example, famous Bollywood characters such as Gabbar Singh in Sholay (1975) and Mogambo in Mr. India (1987).

 Todd Stadtman identifies several foreign influences on 1970s commercial Bollywood masala films, including New Hollywood, Italian exploitation films, and Hong Kong martial arts cinema.
 After the success of Bruce Lee films (such as Enter the Dragon) in India, Deewaar (1975) and other Bollywood films incorporated fight scenes inspired by 1970s martial arts films from Hong Kong cinema until the 1990s.
 Bollywood action scenes emulated Hong Kong rather than Hollywood, emphasising acrobatics and stunts and combining kung fu (as perceived by Indians) with Indian martial arts such as pehlwani.

+Hindi cinema has been criticised as borrowing plots, scenes and music from other Indian films and from foreign films without proper credit.
+Critics state that this practice is enabled by weak copyright enforcement and low audience awareness of foreign media.
+Since the 1990s, copyright enforcement and international visibility have increased, however, there are still several instances of unlicensed remakes and copied soundtracks being created.
+Subsequent lawsuits have been filed by Hollywood film studios and foreign musicians.
+Some filmmakers defend such borrowing as remaking popular films in an Indian context and believe it is an integral part of globalization.